 “Dear Ida, I can imagine how happy you and all the family are this very minute as well as the Whole World… now what we’ll all be looking forward to is the day we will be able to go back home and life the life we’re used to (living).
 It will probably be a good six months before I get out, but I think I can last it out!
 Maybe!”

-The jubilant, poignant letter from Hank Bachara is dated August 14, 1945; “V-J. Day (OFFICIAL)” Like thousands of his fellow service members, Chip’s father was thrilled to know he would soon be heading home, and optimistic about the future.
+The jubilant letter from Hank Bachara is dated August 14, 1945; “V-J Day (OFFICIAL)” Like thousands of his fellow service members, Chip’s father was thrilled to know he would soon be heading home, and optimistic about the future.

 After his return to Jacksonville, Hank and his brothers established Bachara Builders, beginning a distinguished career in the construction industry and laying the ground for Chip’s career many years later.
 A talented athlete and former Golden Gloves boxer, Hank also took pride in his more than 25 years of service as a high school and college football official.
 Among many civic and charitable activities, he was a member and past president of the Florida-Georgia Football Officials Association and served on the Jacksonville Boxing Commission.